-Lorentzian geometry is founded on an alternative definition of the scalar product in \mathbb{R}^n w.r.t.the Euclidean one for $n \ge 2$, when n = 1 the two products agree.
+Lorentzian geometry is founded on an alternative definition of the scalar product in \mathbb{R}^n w.r.t. the Euclidean one for $n \ge 2$, when n = 1 the two products agree.
 For this reason, in this chapter we will always implicitly consider $n \ge 2$.
-The Lorentz scalar product is actually a so-called pseudo-scalar product.
-The formal algebraic theory that allowed the modern definition of such a concept has been developed by E. Witt in [21].
-Here we collect only the definitions and results that are needed to understand Lorentz's geometry, for a more thorough discussion see, e.g., [14].
+11.2.1 Rudiments about the pseudo-scalar product The Lorentz scalar product is actually a so-called pseudo-scalar product.
+The formal algebraic theory that allowed the modern definition of such a concept has been developed by E. Witt in [26].
+Here we collect only the definitions and results that are needed to understand Lorentz's geometry, for a more thorough discussion see, e.g., [15].
 Let V be a real vector space and x, y arbitrary vectors in V.